-Per the parameters of the certificate program, each student self-selected their community engagement project (s) to complete the required 100 hours, made key theoretical connections between the activities and their education coursework, participated in group reflection sessions, and maintained a digital portfolio.
-Contents of this portfolio will later be included in the students’ professional portfolios that are required for graduation and teacher certification.
+Education majors may elect to participate in the Commitment to Community certificate program as an important extension of their coursework.
+Per the parameters of the certificate program, each student self-selects their community engagement project to complete the required 100 hours, makes key theoretical connections between the activities and their education coursework, participates in group reflection sessions, and maintains a digital portfolio of their work and experiences.
+Contents of this portfolio are later included in the students’ professional portfolios that are required for graduation and teacher certification.

 The Poverty Simulation is a profoundly moving experience.
 It provokes thought, emotion and insightful conversation about the realities of poverty and how communities and supporting systems need to work cooperatively to address problems.
 Most importantly, it moves people to get involved and make a difference!